-Step 1: After five counted absences a letter will be mailed home to notify the parent or a phone call will be made to the parent.
+Step 1: After five counted absences a letter will be mailed home to notify the parent and/or a phone call will be made to the parent.
+This would be a second contact because homeroom teachers will contact caregivers after two days of absence.
+A communication log should be kept up to date.